tsuyoshicho/night-and-day/README.md

 ## configuration

 Configuring night-and-day involves setting variables in your `vimrc` file.
-Each variable is explained here, along with sample code.

 Day and night **themes** are set with `g:nd_day_theme` and `g:nd_night_theme`.
 For instance, to set your day theme to "seagull" and your night theme to "petrel":